Thalía: Awards and achievements

-Thalía has achieved multiple milestones during her career with her music, acting career and business ventures.
-Luis Magaña from El Universal commented that those record figures in her career are "impressive" and found that she has been the first in place of different situations in life.
+Thalía has achieved multiple milestones during her career in music, acting and her business ventures.
+Luis Magaña from El Universal commented that those record figures in her career are "impressive" and found that she has been "the first" in place of different situations in life.
+As of 2021, she is both the most followed Mexican female artist in Spotify, and with most views on YouTube.
+She was also the most followed Mexican singer in Instagram before being overtaken by Danna Paola in 2020.